-If you qualify for the study, you will visit a study clinic in your area approximately 7 times over 12 weeks.
+If you qualify for the study, you will complete visits a study clinic in your area.

 The study will be evaluating the efficacy of an investigational study drug for MDD.
 Volunteers who qualify to take part in the study may receive compensation for time and travel expenses.

 You may be able to take part in the Depression Studies if you:

 All study-related care will be provided by a team of medical professionals.

 Depression is a medical condition that can cause emotional, physical, behavioural and cognitive symptoms.2

 It is estimated that depression affects one in every fifteen adults yearly, and one in every six people will experience depression at one point in their lives.
 Depression can happen to anyone at any time, but usually tends to affect those in their late teens to mid-twenties.3